lino-framework/lino/docs/ref/glossary.rst

     pointing to `City`, then you might define a slave table `PersonsByCity` which displays only Persons who live in a given City.

+  Dialog Action

+    A dialog action is an action which opens a window where the user can specify "action parameters" before actually running the action.

+    An :class:`dd.Action` is a dialog action if and only if it has :attr:`dd.Action.parameters` not `None`.

   Detail Window